Saturday, December 07, 2024

 Eat well: It’s easy to binge on cookies and naughty treats, but don’t forget to toss in some vegetables and healthy snacks.
 Too much sugar and caffeine will wear you down faster than last-minute shopping in a crowded mall.

 Don’t multitask: Studies have shown that trying to do it all actually doesn’t help you do it all.
+Task-switching actually lowers productivity.
 The more tasks you add, the lower your IQ gets.
 Focusing on one task at a time and getting it done is much more productive than doing six things at once.

-This is by far the hardest option on this list, but the one that will relive the most stress and fatigue.
+This is by far the hardest option on the list, but the one that will relieve the most stress and fatigue.
 It’s possible you won’t get your final goal accomplished, but worrying about it these last few weeks will only make it harder to do (unless you’re someone who truly thrives on pressure and deadlines, then go right ahead).

 December 31 is a deadline we all face, but it doesn’t have to be one we dread.
 There’s plenty to enjoy this month and we deserve to enjoy it with our friends and family.
 But we’re also writers, and we tend to push ourselves more than others, so we’re bound to do it again this year.
 Instead of stressing about it, let’s plan for it so we can have both a productive and enjoyable December.